The-Knowledge-House/DS_22/phase_1/week_8/Lab/README.md

 5. Document your code.

-6. (Challenge) combine all the above logic into one function that takes in `state` and `column` strings:
+6. (Optional Challenge) combine all the above logic into one function that takes in `state` and `column` strings:
 ```python
 def filter(state, column):
 ```